vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 ## Lessons and Topics in this Section
 - L What is data?
   - T Introduction
-  - T What is the typical lifecycle of research data?
+  - T What Is the Typical Lifecycle of Research Data?
-  - T What is Research Data Management (RDM)?
+  - T What Is Research Data Management (RDM)?
-  - T What are the benefits of RDM?
+  - T What Are the Benefits of RDM?
-  - T Questionnaire - Rate your data management
+  - T Questionnaire - Rate Your Data Management
 - L FAIR data
   - T Introduction
   - T Exercise: Identify FAIR data